 Abbie Scott (R 09-11) and Phil Dowson (P 93-00) were the most recent Old Sedberghians to play for England.
 In addition, recently retired Mike McCarthy (SH 93-00) earned 19 appearances for Ireland having made his debut in 2011 Six Nations Championship.
 Welsh prop and Grand Slam winner Tom Francis (W 05-08) has earned 47 caps for Wales but is missing the current tournament due to a shoulder injury which he suffered against South Africa in last October’s World Cup Semi Final.

-Standing at over two metres tall, former England U18 and U20 lock Alex has had an upbringing surrounded by rugby – his father Jon helped coach at Ipswich RFC while his uncle Steve played for rugby league side Bradford Bulls.
+Standing at over two metres tall, former England U18 and U20 lock Alex Moon has had an upbringing surrounded by rugby – his father Jon helped coach at Ipswich RFC while his uncle Steve played for rugby league side Bradford Bulls.

-Moon, 23, joined Saints in 2015 as part of the academy set up and helped the club with the Premiership Rugby A League title in 2017 and 2018.
+Alex, 23, joined Saints in 2015 as part of the academy set up and helped the club with the Premiership Rugby A League title in 2017 and 2018.

 It was under Saints Director of Rugby Chris Boyd where he got his chance in the Saints first team as he made his first start for the club last season as he made 18 appearances and scored his first ever try in the Black, Green and Gold.

-Left-footed, goal-kicking full back Josh Hodge was the top points scorer at the World Rugby Under 20 Championship last summer as he slotted all of his 24 attempts at the sticks and scores two tries.
+Left-footed, goal-kicking full back Josh was the top points scorer at the World Rugby Under 20 Championship last summer as he slotted all of his 24 attempts at the sticks and scores two tries.